bcgsc/GapPredict/README.md

 ## Input Data Preparation
 GapPredict requires two input files - a FASTA file containing the sequences of the left and right flanks of your gap, and a FASTQ file containing reads mapping to your gap flanks.
 The length of the flanks can be arbitrary, however in our tests, we used uniform lengths of 500 bp.

-We used BioBloomTools BioBloomMIMaker and BioBloomMICategorizer [2] to obtain reads from the full set of reads used in the de novo assembly that map only to our gap's flanks.
+We used BioBloomTools BioBloomMIMaker [2], followed by BioBloomTools BioBloomMICategorizer [2] to obtain reads from the full set of reads used in the de novo assembly that map only to our gap's flanks.

 ## Gap Prediction With GapPredict
 To run GapPredict, navigate to the `src/app/new_rnn` directory and call: